-^{}Correspondence to Suhail A. Doi: sardoi@gmx.net; sdoi@qu.edu.qa on insulin sensitivity, appetite, and other target functions are not seen.
-It has been suggested that a hormonal co-factor-perhaps also fat-derived and inversely associated with fat mass-may be required in the presence of obesity to prevent leptin resistance [7].
-Another hypothesis is that gut hormones may regulate leptin sensitivity, with or without such a co-factor, and may modulate leptin responsiveness [8].
-The latter is supported by several observations, including changes in gut hormones following bariatric surgery and weight loss achieved with gut hormone analog therapy [9-12].
+Although leptin has clearly been effective in inducing weight loss and insulin sensitivity in leptin deficient individuals, the same has not been found for those with leptin excess in lifestyle related obesity [6].
+While leptin excess accrues as fat mass accumulates, the expected effect of leptin on insulin sensitivity, appetite and other expected target effects is not seen.
+It has been thought that a hormonal co-factor, perhaps also fat derived, and inversely associated with fat mass may be required when obesity is present to avoid leptin resistance [7].
+Another hypothesis is that gut hormones may regulate leptin sensitivity with or without such a cofactor and may modulate leptin sensitivity [8].
+The latter is indicated by several observations including gut hormones changes post bariatric surgeries and weight loss with gut hormone analogue therapy [9-12].